 Don’t wait to help someone with PTSD and addiction issues.
 Addiction only gets worse over time, not better.
 If you or someone you love is having trouble with drugs or alcohol and post-traumatic stress disorder, it’s time to get help.

-At 12 Keys, we offer a comfortable, safe environment to get well.
+At 12 Keys PTSD addiction therapy program in Florida, we offer a comfortable, safe environment to get well.
 You’ll receive personal attention and time to heal from bad memories and the effects of addiction.
 Individual and group counseling, as well as EMDR therapy and other forms of therapy, are all available to help you process trauma and heal.

 PTSD and Addiction: The Link

 PTSD remains a hidden problem.
 Many people don’t understand how to deal with it, and people who admit having PTSD often face a lot of criticism.
 For example, if you tell someone you’re still having nightmares after being mugged, they may say something like, “At least you weren’t hurt.”